zhihanyang2022/pytorch-vae/README.md

 python train_mnist.py
 ```

-This script above logs to tensorboard, so you can use tensorboard to visualize training stats (ELBO, KL, reconstruction) and generations on a per-epoch basis.
+This script above logs to tensorboard (i.e., as `.local` in `src/runs`), so you can use tensorboard to visualize training stats (ELBO, KL, reconstruction) and generations on a per-epoch basis.

 After this script finishes, the model will get saved to `src/saved_model`.